Stem made easy

 What is STEM Education in elementary schools?

 Schools already teach Science, Technology, Engineering, Mathematics (and I like to throw the letter A into the mix, which stands for Arts).
-But most parents and school leadership want to see more opportunities to expose students to things like coding, robotics, engineering, and industrial arts.
+But most parents and school leadership want to see more opportunities to expose students to subjects like coding, robotics, engineering, and industrial arts.

 How does a STEM Program Benefit Student Learning Communities?